 Tip #1: Professional Web Design

-If your website looks straight out of the 1990s, your customers will think your business models haven’t changed since then either, and as such, will swiftly click away.
+If your web design looks straight out of the 1990s, your customers will think your business models haven’t changed since then either, and as such, will swiftly click away.
 First impressions matter, so having an aesthetically pleasing landing page is a critical step in ensuring your customers stay on your site long enough to actually find what they want.

 This is especially true for online storefronts — you need to ensure user-friendly navigation and high-definition graphics are present and consistent across your site.
 If your images are pixelated and your users cannot find the check-out button, they’re never going to believe you’ll send them the right product.